csegura/portera/readme.md

 ### Portera methods

-Will have the same behaviour than original ones if you replaces console.
-List of methods
+Will have the same behaviour than known original ones.

 ```js
 portera.log(...)